 This article began life as another in our series of Easton in the Service.
 While Brigadier General Edwin Norman Clark was born in Parkersburg, Iowa, he lived a major portion of his eighty years in Easton.
 And how many towns the size of Easton can boast having a United States Military Continue reading “When Opportunity Knocks”

 One of my favorite activities as a child was taking a weekend drive around Easton & Weston with my father in his sporty British Racing Green Jaguar XK-140 coupe.
 At least once or twice a month, the throaty Jag would find its way to the Old Blue Bird Inn on Black Rock Turnpike.
 My Continue reading “Hot Dog Wars – the Blue Bird Inn v. the Blue Bird Inn”

-Part of the Historical Society of Easton’s series: Easton in the Service.
+Part of the Historical Society of Easton’s year-long series: Easton in the Service.

-Part of the Historical Society of Easton’s Year of the Woman Series.
+Part of the Historical Society of Easton’s series “Easton in the Service.”

 Prior to 1917, there had only been two acts passed by congress during the entire history of the United States that regulated immigration: the Chinese Exclusion Act of 1882 barring Chinese immigrants from Continue reading “The Laskay Boys – World War II”

 This January, the Historical Society of Easton purchased an overhead scanner to digitize our bound archives.
 We thank each donor who contributed and in gratitude, we will be posting updates on our progress.
 Continue reading “Digitizing History: A Real Page-Turner”

 When our ancestors built the first dwellings in Easton, they were much different from the homes we all occupy today.
 Most houses built in the 18th century were very modest in size, especially when one considers that many families often consisted of seven to ten people.
 A typical Continue reading “Preserving Easton’s Heritage – Demolition Delay Ordinance”